simplex-chat/simplex-chat/docs/SECURITY.md

 The cryptographic review of SimpleX protocols design was done by Trail of Bits in [July 2024](../blog/20241014-simplex-network-v6-1-security-review-better-calls-user-experience.md).

-We are planning design review of SimpleX protocols in July 2024 and implementation review in December 2024/January 2025.
+We are planning implementation security assessment in early 2025.

 ## Reporting security issues